 Editor’s note: Celebrate the 10th anniversary of IgnatianSpirituality.com with us.
-For the next 10 weeks, we’ll be “Counting the Gifts of Ignatian Spirituality” by bringing you special content on our website and special offers from our sponsor, Loyola Press.
+From April through July, we’ll be “Counting the Gifts of Ignatian Spirituality” by bringing you special content on our website and special offers from our sponsor, Loyola Press.
 Learn more here.

 Here are 10 things I love about Ignatian spirituality.

 1. It promotes lasting happiness.

 One of my friends gave me a coffee mug that reads “Do more of what makes you happy.”
 Every morning, it makes me happy just thinking about doing things that make me happy!
 I am also reminded of St. Ignatius’s belief that those noble desires closest to our hearts that make us most happy deep down—not passing fancies or things that we want but know aren’t good for us—reveal God’s plan for us.
 Ignatian spirituality helps us to get in sync with God’s plan for each of us.
 When we are working along with God’s plan we are most deeply happy and fulfilled.
 The question to be constantly asked in decision making is, “What do I really want, deep down?”
 That’s what God wants too.
 God wants what is best for us.

 2. It helps us to come into relationship with God.

 Ignatius taught that we are put on earth to praise, reverence, and serve God.
 Yet relating to the concept of God can be difficult.
 Through the Spiritual Exercises, St. Ignatius takes the abstract concept of God and facilitates an intimate and personal relationship in which we come to know God’s gentle and compassionate love for each of us.